 Strictly speaking I still live (and work) in the country I was born in (Finland), but I also spend a lot of time in the UK, where my (German) husband works.
 Thus, we have a flat in Helsinki, Finland; and we have a house in Canterbury England.
 We usually spend weekdays apart (when working) but weekends together, which means that we travel between these two countries all the time… When I’m really busy with work, it’s often my husband who flies to Finland for the weekend, whereas I tend to spend a bit longer stretches (sometimes weeks at a time) of time in the UK when I have time off.

 And the UK… well, the biggest difference is probably that I’ve seen young girls wear tight, skimpy dresses and sky-high shoes in mid-winter (it does get cold in the UK, too), and no coat whatsoever, dolled up to the nines… Of course, British women dress for the weather, too, and you see a lot of practical windbreakers and wellies in winter.
-However, it seems to me that British women maybe put more effort into their outfits when they go out, and they’re not afraid of wearing colour or statement accessories.
+However, it seems to me that British women maybe put more effort into their outfits when they go out, and they’re not afraid of wearing color or statement accessories.
 The clothes might be more fitted and sometimes a bit fussy with lots of details such as frills and bows and belts.
 And layering, that’s definitely a British thing!
-There’s a shirt and a jacket and a coat, and a huge scarf… This very British idea of ‘adding an extra layer for warmth’ when the weather gets cold, that’s just not going to work for me; I just get a thicker coat instead.
+There’s a shirt and a jacket and a coat, and a huge scarf… This very British idea of adding an extra layer for warmth for cold wet weather outfits, that’s just not going to work for me; I just get a thicker coat instead.
 But I definitely wear more cardigans in the UK as it’s often a bit cold indoors.

 And how does all this affect my own style?
-Hmm… I’ve always loved colour, and I like statement accessories.
-I’ve learned to experiment more with colour combinations, even combining prints.
+Hmm… I’ve always loved color, and I like statement accessories.
+I’ve learned to experiment more with color combinations, even combining prints.
 But the outfits I put together are still all about the understated Scandi Cool, with simple, streamlined shapes and fewer details.

 Shellie Bowdoin, blogger at The Fabulous Journey